Jean-Aniel Assi: Early life

 Born in Adzopé, Ivory Coast, in 2004, Assi moved to Canada at age 10.
 He began playing youth soccer in Canada with ASM LaSalle, before joining Royal-Sélect de Beauport.
 In 2017, he joined the Montreal Impact Academy.
 In 2020, he took part in the pre-season training camp with the first team, when he was only fifteen.

 Club career

-On 4 December 2020, Assi signed his first homegrown contract with Montreal Impact (later renamed CF Montréal for the 2021 season).
+In December 2020, Assi signed his first homegrown contract with Montreal Impact (later renamed CF Montréal for the 2021 season).
 Assi made his professional debut with Montreal Impact in a 1-0 CONCACAF Champions League win over C.D.
-Olimpia on 15 December 2020, becoming the youngest ever player to play for the club at the age of 16 years and 125 days.
+Olimpia on December 15, 2020, becoming the youngest ever player to play for the club at the age of 16 years and 125 days.

 In March 2022, Assi went on a one-year loan with Canadian Premier League side Cavalry FC.
 In February 2023, he went on loan with Atlético Ottawa.
+On July 12, 2023, he scored his first professional goal in a 2-0 victory for Atlético Ottawa over his former side Cavalry FC.
+Upon completion of the 2023 season, CF Montréal would announce that they would not pick up Assi's contract for 2024, ending his time with the club.

+In January 2024, Assi joined Crown Legacy FC, the MLS Next Pro affiliate of Charlotte FC.

+In October 2024, Assi signed with Marbella in the Spanish third tier Primera Federación until June 2026.

+In February 2025, he moved to Alcorcón B in the Spanish fifth tier Tercera Federación.

+In September 2025, he signed with Atlético Ottawa in the Canadian Premier League, whom he had previously played on loan with, through the 2027 season, with an option for 2028.